SAP-archive/cloud-ariba-discovery-rfx-to-external-marketplace-ext/README.md

 ## Technical Details

-The Ariba Public Sourcing extension is a Java application that calls Ariba's Discovery RFX Publication to External Marketplace API and fetches all available public sourcing events.
+The SAP Ariba Public Sourcing extension is a Java application that calls SAP Ariba's Discovery RFx Publication to External Marketplace API and fetches all available public sourcing events.
 The events are persisted in a database and displayed in a SAPUI5 front-end.
 The events could be either fetched manually through the UI or automatically with a scheduler.

 To use this extension application, you need to:

 1. Register an SAP Ariba Open APIs application in [SAP Ariba Developer Portal](https://developer.ariba.com/api).
-2. Promote your registered application for production access. (optional, not required for working against SAP Ariba Open APIs sandbox environment)
+2. (Optional) Promote your registered application for production access.
+However, this is not required when working against SAP Ariba Open APIs sandbox environment.
 3. Build and deploy the Java extension application on SAP Cloud Platform.
 4. Configure the Java application connectivity.
 5. Start the Java extension application.